nampereira/unit-testing-dei/junit-walkthrough.md

 | Check if attempt to withdraw more than current balance generates error. | WhenWithdrawalMoreThenAvailableFundsThenGenerateError |
 | Check if balance is correctly updated after multiple deposits. | WhenMultipleDepositsThenIncreaseBalanceBySumOfDeposits |

 Yes, these are quite long!
-There are many schools of though on the issue of [naming conventions for unit tests](https://dzone.com/articles/7-popular-unit-test-naming), and you might prefer some other naming convention.
+There are many schools of thought on the issue of [naming conventions for unit tests](https://dzone.com/articles/7-popular-unit-test-naming), and you might prefer some other naming convention.
 What is important is to choose one and keep it consistent.